 Yahweh God gave the man this admonishment, “You may eat indeed of all the trees in the garden.
 Nevertheless of the tree of the knowledge of good and evil you are not to eat, for on the day you eat of it you shall most surely die.”

-It was not a commandment or a law but an admonishment (caution, warning, or advice).
+It was not a commandment or a law but an admonishment (a caution, a warning, or advice).
 Also, what does God mean by “die?”
 Die to their one-ness with Him?
 Die to the ‘old man’ and taking on the new?
+Dying as Jesus did to be resurrected fully Christ?
 That isn’t clear.

 Furthermore, I’m not implying God set up a trap or an intentional inducement or a ‘trickster’ play.
-But I will point out that the serpent was created by God, just like the man and the woman.
+But I will, however, point out that the serpent was created by God, just like the man and the woman.
 All the Jerusalem Bible says is that the serpent was “the most subtle of all the wild beasts.”
 Does that mean the serpent was evil or that his purpose ran counter to God’s plan?
-And here’s a real reach: could it be that this pivotal event in the garden took place a long time after the admonishment? that after a while, God decided it was time to advance man’s career and cued the serpent to enter the stage?
+And here’s a real reach: could it be that this pivotal event in the garden took place a long time after the admonishment? that after a while, God decided it was time to advance humanity to Act II and cued the serpent to enter the stage?

 The reason I suspect that these rules of the arbor were either originally meant to be temporary or amended later on, is that (around Gen 3:22)